crtclmmnt/crtclmmnt.github.io/offerings.md

 <h1>Learn More About My Offerings</h1>

-<p>The main thing I want is to help more people meditate.
-Whether you're a community organization, a concerned citizen, a labor union, or a group of friends, I have an offering for you.</p>
+<p>The main thing I want is to help more people meditate.</p>
+<p>Whether you're a community organization, a concerned citizen, a labor union, or a group of friends, I have an offering for you.</p>

 <h5><a href="https://thecriticalmoment.org/offerings#faq">Skip to FAQ</a></h5>